umijs/umi/docs/guide/faq.md

 Umi UI needs to have permission to create projects.

 The solution is to raise the prompted path permissions and give execute permissions.。

+### Terminal need node-pty module

+The Umi UI is not installed or compiled successfully [node-pty](https://www.npmjs.com/package/node-pty) module, the solution is as follows:

+* For Windows users, execute `npm install --global --production windows-build-tools` in PowerShell as administrator.
+* Reinstall node_moduless